mrz1836/paymail-inspector/docs/commands/paymail_whois.md

 ```

-Search 6public paymail providers for a handle.
+Search 6 public paymail providers for a handle.

 ```
 paymail whois [flags]